 Have some ovos mexidos (scrambled eggs), a buttery croissant, and a cup of coffee at one of the indoor or outdoor tables and start striking items off your to-do list.
 There’s free wi-fi, the friendly staff will lay off, and no one ever seems to be in a hurry to kick you out.
 Not into working?
 These guys subscribe to the Financial Times, Le Monde (natch!), and Observador, among other publications, so you can save your battery and read the news on paper when you want to give your eyes a break from the screen.

-Large wooden tables that don’t wobble, sturdy chairs, a quiet ambiance, and beautiful mint lemonade by the jar make this spot a go-to for freelancers on deadline or looking for inspiration.
+Large tables that don’t wobble, sturdy chairs, a quiet ambiance, stellar soups, outdoor and indoor seating, and beer on tap make this spot a go-to for freelancers on deadline or looking for inspiration (it is the Café Ordem dos Arquitectos after all).
 Often, more traditional cafés will give you the stink eye if you pull out your laptop, but not here.
-Cafe Tati is also a popular meeting spot, so don’t be surprised if you overhear grand plans for world domination happening just a few tables away.
+Stay for a sandwich or just munch on snacks.
+The hours are few but any time spent here is well worth the trip.

 Mix things up a little and go finish off your workday at this new local craft beer bar.
 It’s generally quiet, plays excellent music, and serves Lisbon’s best beers in pints and half pints.
 You could also opt for a Coca Cola or just a water with lemon if you like while you work and save your reward for the moment you shut things down.
 If you aren’t sure which brew to buy, ask the bartender and get a sample before you commit.